-Ms. Quattro’s background includes:
+Ms. Quattro’s accomplishments include:

-- Writing articles for Billboard, Caribbean Travel andLife, Miami Metro, High Times, Caribbean Today, and the JamaicaRecord.
+- Writing articles for Reggae Report, Billboard, Caribbean Travel and Life, Miami Metro, High Times, Caribbean Today, Jamaicans.com. and Jamaica Record.

 - Speaking about Reggae on several occasions, including a seminar at the University of Miami and the Coral Gables, FL library.

-- In 1991 and 1992, hosting “Strick’ly Reggae,” a twice-weekly radio program on WAVS-AM (Ft.
-Lauderdale) and WVCG-AM (Miami).
+- Host “Strick’ly Reggae,” a twice-weekly radio program on WAVS-AM (Ft.
+Lauderdale) and WVCG-AM (Miami), 1991 & 1992.

 Many of our contributors, whose names you will surely recognize, have been associated with Reggae Report for many years.
 Their dedication is unwavering, and their contributions invaluable.
 We welcome our new associates and look forward to their active participation.
 If you would like to become a contributor, please send samples of your writing and/or photographs to Publisher.

-Publisher/Editor: M. Peggy Quattro
+President: M. Peggy Quattro

-Social Media Manager/Video Editor: Arielle Quattro
+VP-Social Media & Content: Arielle Quattro

 Webmaster and Technician: Adam Buechler